American Board of Disaster Medicine

-The American Board of Physician Specialties is the only multi-specialty physician certification body to offer disaster medicine certification and recertification through the American Board of Disaster Medicine (ABDM).
-Our commitment to helping physicians prepare themselves in case of earthquakes, hurricanes, tornadoes, pandemic outbreaks, terrorist attacks, and other natural and manmade disasters led to the creation of the American Academy of Disaster Medicine (AADM).
-The goal of the AADM is to educate physicians and healthcare professionals about the importance of disaster medicine preparedness among the healthcare community.
-Disaster medicine certification reinforces to federal, state, and local government officials that disaster certified physicians are qualified to contribute to relief and recovery during the time of a disaster.
+The American Board of Physician Specialties® (ABPS) is the only multi-specialty physician certification body to offer disaster medicine certification and recertification through its Member Board, the American Board of Disaster Medicine® (ABODM®).
+Our commitment to helping physicians prepare themselves in case of earthquakes, hurricanes, tornadoes, pandemic outbreaks, terrorist attacks, and other natural and manmade disasters led to the creation of the American Academy of Disaster Medicine® (AADM®).
+The goal of the AADM® is to educate physicians and healthcare professionals about the importance of disaster medicine preparedness -in the healthcare community.
+Disaster medicine certification reinforces to federal, state, and local government officials that disaster certified physicians are qualified to contribute to relief and recovery after a disaster.
 Ideally, every hospital should have at least one physician who is certified in disaster medicine.

-Certification allows a physician to demonstrate expertise in the core competencies related to disaster planning and response, including, but not limited to:
+Certification allows a physician to demonstrate expertise in the core competencies related to disaster planning and response, including:

 - A basic knowledge of the National Incident Management System and the Incident Command System